Going to court as a witness if you're under 18

 Things to do before the day of the trial

 You can visit the court before the day of the trial.
 It’s a good idea to do this because it means you’ll know what to expect on the day.
-If you can’t visit a courtroom, ask the Witness Service volunteer if you can see one before you give evidence on the day.
+If you can’t visit a courtroom, ask the person from the Witness Service if you can see one before you give evidence on the day.
 If a courtroom isn’t free, they’ll show you a picture.

 It can be quite a long time before you have to go to court to talk about what happened to you or what you saw.
-Don’t worry about forgetting what you said in your statement - you’ll be able to see your statement before the trial.
+Don’t worry about forgetting what you said in your statement - you’ll be able to read your statement or watch your video recording before the trial.

 What happens on the day of the trial

-The Witness Service volunteer will be there to meet you and support you through the day - they can also help your parents or whoever comes with you.
+The person from the Witness Service will be there to meet you and support you through the day - they can also help your parents or whoever comes with you.

 They’ll show you round the court and explain what will happen when you give your evidence.